gov-vj/Machine-Learning-Projects/Linear Regression/Project 2/README.md

 It is a simple linear regression where I have implemented the closed form solution and train 2 different models.

-Libaries used: numpy, pandas, matplotlib
+Libraries used: numpy, pandas, matplotlib

 Tools used: Jupyter Notebook